 Report Your Stolen Bike

-Log your bike as stolen on findthatbike.co.uk and on bikeregister.com.
+First up, log your bike as stolen on bikeregister.com.
 Mark as stolen and include the frame number if you know it.
-Tweet about your bike and share to Instagram with the @stolenride tag.
+Sadly, the Stolen Bike website closed in 2024, but they recommend to report your bike stolen on Immobilise.

 Ask friends to share your post too, to help spread the word.
 If your bike is distinctive in some way, it’ll be even easier for others to spot.